josephsavage/hive-sbi-api/README.md

 **Celery Beat**: To keep track of when tasks should be executed.
 Manages the tasks schedule.

 The synchronization function, named `sync_members`, is defnined in the [tasks.py](app/hive_sbi_api/sbi/tasks.py) file in the `sbi` app.

+# API docs

+API documentation is generated with Swagger and is available in https://api.hivesbi.com/docs/.